Al Gore: Harvard

 Gore was in college during the era of anti-Vietnam War protests.
-He was opposed to the war, but he disagreed with the tactics of the student protest movement and believed it to be juvenile and misguided to use a private university as a venue to vent anger at the war.
+He was opposed to the war but disagreed with the tactics of the student protest movement, and believed it to be juvenile and misguided to use a private university as a venue to vent anger at the war.
 He and his friends did not participate in Harvard demonstrations.
-John Tyson, a former roommate, recalled that "We distrusted these movements a lot ...
+John Tyson, a former roommate, recalled, "We distrusted these movements a lot ...
 We were a pretty traditional bunch of guys, positive for civil rights and women's rights but formal, transformed by the social revolution to some extent but not buying into something we considered detrimental to our country."

-Gore helped his father write an anti war address to the Democratic National Convention of 1968 but stayed with his parents in their hotel room during the violent protests.
+Gore and his sister, Nancy, accompanied their parents to the 1968 Democratic National Convention in Chicago.
+With his father being a senator, his family had tickets to sit inside of the convention hall at the International Amphitheatre.
+He helped write an anti-war address that his father delivered to the convention.
+While at the convention, Gore witnessed some of the protests in the streets, but remained with his parents inside of their hotel room when violence erupted at the protests.